Sixteen Prefectures: Overview

-After the Tang dynasty collapsed, they became a site of contention between various ethnicities of North China, including Han, Khitan, Jurchen, Mongol, and Manchu.
+After the Tang dynasty collapsed, they became a site of contention between various ethnicities of North China, including Han, Khitan, Jurchen, and Mongol.

 In 938 they were ceded by Shi Jingtang of the Shatuo-led Later Jin to the Khitan Empire.
-The northern territories were then the site of contention between the subsequent Later Zhou, Song dynasty, and Khitan-led Liao dynasty.
+The northern territories were then the site of contention between the subsequent Later Zhou, its successour Song dynasty, and Khitan-led Liao dynasty.

-In 1120s, two principal cities, Youzhou (also called Yanzhou, modern Beijing) and Yunzhou (modern Datong) were taken away from the Liao when the Jurchen-led Jin dynasty conquered the region.
+In 1120s, two principal cities, Youzhou (also called Yanzhou, modern Beijing) and Yunzhou (modern Datong, Shanxi) were taken away from the Liao when the Jurchen-led Jin dynasty conquered the region.

-In 1123, the Jin ceded most of the territories except Yunzhou to the Song, but retook them in 1125.
-The loss of the Sixteen Prefectures exposed the plains of central China to the Mongol Empire in the 13th century.
+In 1123, the Jin ceded most of the territories except Yunzhou to the Northern Song, but retook them in 1125.
+The loss of the Sixteen Prefectures exposed the plains of Central China to the Mongol Empire in the 13th century.
 The Mongols would later conquer the Jin and Song dynasties, establishing the Yuan dynasty of China.

-In 1368, Hongwu Emperor of the Ming dynasty ordered Xu Da and Chang Yuchun to call for the restoration of Han rule.
-They sent a Northern Expedition to Zhongyuan, overthrowing the Yuan and establishing the Ming.
+In 1368, Hongwu Emperor of the Ming dynasty ordered general Xu Da and Chang Yuchun to call for the restoration of Han rule.
+They sent a Northern Expedition to Zhongyuan, overthrowing the Yuan's rule in China proper and establishing Ming.
 The Sixteen Prefectures were then restored to Han rule.

 Tang dynasty political geography

 The Sixteen Prefectures were administrative units established during the Tang dynasty.
 Under the Tang, each prefecture or zhou was a unit of administration larger than a county but smaller than a province.
 The Sixteen Prefectures stretched from Ji County in modern-day Tianjin Municipality to Datong in Shanxi Province, extending contiguously along the mountains that divide the agrarian plains of central China from the pastoralist steppes to the north.
 Several dynasties including the Qin and the Northern Dynasties before the Tang built the Great Wall along these mountains.
 Seven of the Sixteen Prefectures were located inside (south) of the Inner Great Wall.
 The other eleven were located in between the Inner and Outer Great Walls.
 The Tang did not build Great Walls but used frontier military commanders to guard against the northern tribes.
 The Fanyang or Youzhou-Jizhou Commandery, based in modern-day Beijing commanded 11 of the Sixteen Prefectures.
 The other seven were commanded by the Hedong Commandery based in Yunzhou, modern Datong.

 The historian Frederick W. Mote writes that there were actually 19 prefectures but does not specify them.
-Chinese historians do not consider Yíngzhou (营州; modern Qian'an, Hebei) and Pingzhou (平州; modern Lulong, Hebei) to be part of the Sixteen Prefectures because they had already been occupied by the Liao dynasty during the Later Tang, prior to Shi Jingtang’s cession.
+Chinese historians do not consider Yingzhou(營州; modern Qian'an, Hebei) and Pingzhou (平州; modern Lulong, Hebei) to be part of the Sixteen Prefectures because they had already been occupied by the Liao dynasty during the Later Tang, prior to Shi Jingtang’s cession.
 Yizhou (易州; modern Yi County, Hebei), which fell to the Liao after the cession, is also excluded from the count of 16.
-The Liao created two new prefectures, Jingzhou (景州 modern Zunhua, Hebei) from Jizhou and Luanzhou (滦州; Luan County, Hebei) from Pingzhou, which have not been included in the original 16.
+The Liao created two new prefectures, Jingzhou (景州modern Zunhua, Hebei) from Jizhou and Luanzhou (灤州; Luan County, Hebei) from Pingzhou, which have not been included in the original 16.